AlexisAmand/Beer-Clicker/README.md

 # Beer Clicker

-I've finally decided to learn Unity !
+I've finally decided to learn Unity!

-For fun, I started developing clicker with beers.
-It's just a cup you click on.
+For fun, I started developing a clicker game centered around beers.
+It's just a cup you click on, but with fun bonuses and a unique inventory system to keep things exciting.

 Optimized for 1920 x 1080 resolution.

+I hope you enjoy it !

 # Screenshots